tanmayj28/golang-tutorial/README.md

 - It is a buffer which can be used to read input from various devices and store them in a buffer.

 #### `os` package

+#### `time` package:
+- The Time package in golang is a bit tricky, so understanding this via doc is important.
+- In golang, if you want to format time, you need to format it by passing a date example with which you would like to format.
+And crazy part is, that date is actually a fixed value, `01-02-2006 15:04:05 Monday`.
+- There are many functions in-built like:
+  - sleep
+  - ticker
+  - etc.

 ## Lexer and Types:
 A lexer basically keeps check if the grammar / syntax of the language is properly followed or not.